starlingcode/via-dev-environment/README.md

     vagrant halt

+You can bring it back up with

+    vagrant up

 If you would ever like to completely delete the VM and start fresh you can remove it with:

     vagrant destroy

+### Transferring files
 Inside the virtual machine the `/vagrant` path (the default location of the firmware repo and python tool kit) will be syncronized with the location of the Vagrantfile on your real machine.
-You can copy files to and from these locations to move data between the two machines.
+This folder is your portal between the host and the virtual machine for transferring files.

 ## Firmware building
 When you log into the Vagrant box with ```ssh```, the current directory will be set the the root of the firmware repository.